Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Empirical Study

 \subsubsection{Datasets}

-Our empirical study is conducted on the \textbf{HumanEval}~\cite{chen2021evaluating}, which is a widely used benchmark consisting of manually curated Python programming problems.
-Each problem contains a function signature, a docstring, and a set of test cases for evaluating functional correctness.
-Additionally, in the final part of our empirical study, we use a more complex dataset, \textbf{Codeforces}~\cite{penedo2025codeforces}.
-Codeforces comprises challenging algorithmic optimization problems collected from one of the most popular websites among competitive programmers.
+Our empirical study is conducted on two widely used benchmarks, i.e., \textbf{HumanEval}~\cite{chen2021evaluating} and \textbf{MBPP-Sanitized}~\cite{austin2021program}.
+They consist of Python programming problems, each accompanied by a function signature, a natural-language docstring describing the task, and a set of unit tests used to evaluate functional correctness..